Dmytry/cursed_int/README.md

 A huge practical problem with the above "cursed integers" example is that it makes much easier for dangerous code to slip in unnoticed.

 Note also that a future version of GCC may allow a similar curse in a pure noexcept function, without any red flags like unchecked array access.
-Hell, for all I know GCC allows that already and I just hadn't found a way yet.
-I still have some things I haven't tried.
+Maybe already does.
 ## What's an integer overflow, anyway?

-Well, it's when you compute something and find out that the result wouldn't fit into the number's range.
+It's when you compute something (e.g. an addition) and find out that the result wouldn't fit into the number's range.

-Note how we defined the overflow as something which you will know during or after performing the calculation.
-The hardware (x86, x64, arm, you name it) follows that same pattern; an overflow flag that is set if an arithmetic operation had an overflow, and a 2-complement result.
-The unsigned code typically also follows that pattern: does the calculation, if wraparound is undesirable, checks the result.
+Note how we just defined the overflow as something which you will know during or after performing the calculation.

-Curiously enough, on unsigned numbers where the behavior is well defined by the standard (silent wrap around), the compiler is smart enough to replace common after-the-fact detection patterns (even as complex as ```x=a*b; if(b!=0 && x/b != a)```) with the CPU's overflow flag.
-The wraparound check is reduced to a single conditional jump with no additional calculations (the division is eliminated).
+The hardware (x86, x64, ARM) follows that same pattern; the ALU has overflow and carry outputs.
+When you perform a 64-bit addition, hardware can give you 65th bit of the result.
+Even if it's [made of relays](https://www.youtube.com/watch?v=k1hJoalcK68).

+For unsigned numbers, you can write something like ```x=a*b; if(b!=0 && x/b != a)``` , and the compiler is able to simplify this to a multiply instruction followed by a jump-if-not-overflow instruction.

-And yet, with the signed overflow being *undefined* by the standard, the standard effectively prohibits after-the-fact detection of the signed overflow in built-in arithmetics.
-Not even if the signed numbers were vetted to be non-negative.
+To the contrary, for signed numbers, with the signed overflow leading to *undefined behavior* by the standard, the standard effectively prohibits after-the-fact detection of overflow.

 The code has to adopt an inverse approach - it has to prevent the overflow ahead of time, being careful that the calculations which predict the overflow do not themselves overflow.

-By the standard, if you want to do a signed addition, you need to do a subtraction first to determine the range where addition is safe, then perform the addition.
-If you want to do a signed multiplication, you need to do a division first, which is a slower operation (and worse yet you have to branch four ways for operand sign cases).
+(Prevention of overflow in a multiply is almost comically cumbersome)

-Murphy's law being in effect, the optimizer that was smart enough to wreck havoc upon the cursed_integer example, is nowhere near smart enough to replace overflow prevention with less costly overflow detection.
-I have examples below.
+Murphy's law being in effect, the optimizer that is smart enough to remove security checks because it's UB, is nowhere near smart enough to replace overflow prevention with less costly overflow detection.

-This makes signed overflow rather unique comparing to other UBs in the standard.
-Other UBs do not interfere with mitigation of the underlying logic bugs, but signed overflow being UB does.
+This makes signed overflow rather unique comparing to other undefined behaviors in the standard.
+Other undefined behaviors do not significantly interfere with mitigation of the corresponding logic bugs.

+But signed overflow being undefined does: the typical pattern for preventing overflow-related logic bugs is to verify the result, which requires well defined behavior.

+Until relatively recently in the life of C and C++ languages, the status quo was to simply forgo such mitigations and hope for the best.
+Shove software out of the door and not worry about security or reliability.

+Fragments of this mindset unfortunately permeate performance discussions to this day.

+The default assumption in performance discussions is that the code being optimized does not contain conditionals to reliably guard against logic bugs or undefined behavior.

+And there is no concern that a facet of the standard may force such conditionals to be unnecessarily slow or complex to write, because the default expectation is that nobody's going to bother writing any.

+It is presumed that a library function typically delegates the task of guarding against UB to the user of that function, and thus the triggering of UB is a source of unique information about input values' range.

+All of those assumptions are, however, increasingly false for production software - the code you use in your daily life and whose outputs you wait on, the code which wastes non negligible number of kilowatt-hours.
+In short, the code that is actually worth optimizing.

+The patterns assumed in optimization discussions haven't been "good practice" for a long time.

+Below, I hammer out the specific points with some examples.
-## But someone said that undefined signed overflow allows compilers to optimize better!
+## People say that undefined signed overflow allows compilers to optimize better.

 This is rather hard to take seriously, with lack of any real world data and optimization examples like ```a+c<a``` which are also great examples of code you shouldn't write because signed overflow is undefined behavior.
 What's the point in better optimizing the code that you shouldn't be writing?

 What's about the code that you should write instead?

-Here is how you're supposed to multiply two numbers in pure C / C++ without making assumptions about available types:
+Here is how you're supposed to multiply two numbers in pure C / C++ in a portable way:

 [cite](https://wiki.sei.cmu.edu/confluence/display/c/INT32-C.+Ensure+that+operations+on+signed+integers+do+not+result+in+overflow)